 Concerned Mom: “What do you use instead of milk?
 Aren’t you worried about her getting enough calcium?”

 You: “Oh, I make my own fortified nut milks.
 And she eats tons of broccoli, greens, beans, and fruits that give her plenty of calcium.”

 So how does my homemade fortified almond milk compare to cow’s milk?

-Whole milk has 137.85mg of calcium, 2% has 147.6mg, and 1% has 152.5mg per ½ cup serving.
-A serving of this exact recipe of almond milk without any vitamin supplementation has 75.64 mg of calcium.
+Whole milk has 300mg of calcium per 1 cup serving, according to UCSF.
+A serving of this exact recipe of almond milk without any vitamin supplementation has 150 mg of calcium.
 This is about half what cow’s milk has, but don’t forget that plant-based calcium is easier for the human body to absorb than cow’s milk calcium because diets higher in protein cause more calcium loss.

 Also, there’s evidence that societies with very low calcium consumption rates have the lowest rates of bone loss and osteoporosis, so even though it’s been drilled into our heads since birth that calcium is necessary to build strong bones, the opposite is likely true.

 The government says a child between 1-3 should get 700mg of calcium daily, a 4-8 year-old should have 1000mg, and a 9-18 year-old should get 1300mg of calcium.
 That’s a lot!